ericwhitefield/use-why-render-plus/README.md

 Drop in a single line of code with this hook to view component render count, reason, and prop values.

-Spot re-renders vs new renders from count zero.
+Spot re-renders vs new renders from zero.

 ### Example usage